mohitsood5934/User-Authentication-System-in-Node.js/README.md

                                             else{
                                          res.redirect('/login');
                                                 }});
+   5.**bcrypt-nodejs:**

-   5.bcrypt-nodejs: It is a middleware function that is used for password hashing.It always hashes every password with a salt.
+   - It is a middleware function that is used for password hashing.It always hashes every password with a salt.

    - Better way to store a password is to add a salt to the hashing function-adding additional random data to the input of a hashing         function that makes each password hash unique.

-       -Implementation of bcrypt-nodejs:
+   - Implementation of bcrypt-nodejs: app.js
-                  app.js

                   //hashing the password